reportico-web/laravel-reportico/README.md

 Reportico Module for Laravel.

-Reportico for Laravel allows you design reports which can be embedded or linked to within your Laravel web site all accessed through a dedicated controller.
+Reportico for Laravel allows you design reports using the Reportico report designer.
+These can be run as a report suite and embedded or linked to within your Laravel web site all accessed through a dedicated controller.

 As well as the standard Reportico features the module offers the following :-